jakobm101/recap-5/docs/github-respository-template.md

 1. **Go to Vercel**: Visit [Vercel](https://vercel.com/jessicaloers-projects) and sign up or log in.
 2. **Import your project**: Click on "New Project" and select your GitHub repository.

-Here's a more detailed version of **Step 8** for the project setup manual:

 ### Step 8: Add Team Members

 To ensure smooth collaboration, you need to add your team members as collaborators to both the GitHub repository and project board.
 Follow the steps below: